fieryhenry/fieryhenry/README.md

 # Hi there I'm fieryhenry

+Please access my repos on Codeberg instead of GitHub: <https://codeberg.org/fieryhenry>.
+I am currently in the process of migrating all of my repos over to there.

+GitHub is a terrible platform owned by Microsoft which is a terrible company.
+See here: <https://giveupgithub.org/>

-I do hacking and modding stuff with the mobile game The Battle Cats
+I do hacking and modding stuff with the mobile game The Battle Cats.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M53M4MN)